techie-joe/core-dev/README.md

 - **[techie-joe/mallet](https://github.com/techie-joe/mallet)**
 - **[techie-joe/prime](https://github.com/techie-joe/prime)**

 Dove provides a **flexible foundation for your own designs** or preferred frameworks.
 Build websites on GitHub Pages using **ready-to-go templates and components**.
 You can build using **Markdown**, **Pug** or **HTML**.
 Set and style any page instantly, just by referring to the pre-configured assets.
-Our goal is to provide users with an **easy way to build a website**.
-We aim to meet the needs of the vast majority of users, including those who need to customize further.
-Start building with a massive leap ahead, and customize everything from global defaults to individual components to suit your need.
+Our goal is to provide users with a **quick and easy way to build a website**.
+Get a massive head start, then customize every detail as needed, from global defaults to individual components.

 > **Dove handles the foundation so you can focus on your code.**